AckerlyXu/heima/articles/backup/backup-azure-arm-restore-vms.md

 2. On the **Restore configuration** blade, enter or select values for each of the following fields:
     - **Virtual machine name** - Provide a name for the VM.
 The name must be unique to the resource group (for a Resource Manager-deployed VM) or cloud service (for a Classic VM).
 You cannot replace the virtual machine if it already exists in the subscription.
     - **Resource group** - Use an existing resource group, or create a new one.
 If you are restoring a Classic VM, use this field to specify the name of a new cloud service.
 If you are create a new resource group/cloud service, the name must be globally unique.
 Typically, the cloud service name is associated with a public-facing URL - for example: [cloudservice].chinacloudapp.cn.
 If you attempt to use a name for the cloud resource group/cloud service that has already been used, Azure assigns the resource group/cloud service the same name as the VM.
 Azure displays resource groups/cloud services and VMs not associated with any affinity groups.
-For more information, see [How to migrate from Affinity Groups to a Regional Virtual Network (VNet)](/documentation/articles/virtual-networks-migrate-to-regional-vnet/).
+For more information, see [How to migrate from Affinity Groups to a Regional Virtual Network (VNet)](../virtual-network/virtual-networks-migrate-to-regional-vnet.md).
     - **Virtual Network** - Select the virtual network (VNET) when creating the VM.
 The field provides all VNETs associated with the subscription.
 Resource group of the VM is displayed in parentheses.
     - **Subnet** - If the VNET has subnets, the first subnet is selected by default.
 If there are additional subnets, select the desired subnet.
     - **Storage account** - This menu lists the storage accounts in the same location as the Recovery Services vault.
 When choosing a storage account, select an account that shares the same location as the Recovery Services vault.
 Storage accounts that are Zone redundant are not supported.
 If there are no storage accounts with the same location as the Recovery Services vault, you must create one before starting the restore operation.
 The storage account's replication type is mentioned in parentheses.

+    > [!NOTE]
-    > [AZURE.NOTE] If you are restoring a Resource Manager-deployed VM, you must identify a virtual network (VNET).
+    > If you are restoring a Resource Manager-deployed VM, you must identify a virtual network (VNET).
 A virtual network (VNET) is optional for a Classic VM.

 3. On the **Restore configuration** blade, click **OK** to finalize the restore configuration.